 The following appointed positions may be filled by Board Members, or by any other person over age twenty-one (21), who is an active Member of the Organization, and expected to contribute their time and abilities to the purposes of the Organization.

 Section 2.
-Annual Budget: By the second Board Meeting of each fiscal year, the Board shall adopt an annual budget for that year.
-The annual budget shall be based upon projected expenditures and anticipated revenue related to Organizational activities that include its Annual Conference, Literary Journal, Membership Newsletter, local workshops, Website, literary contests, and other projects as determined by the Board.
+Annual Budget: The Board shall, by no later than the end of February, adopt an annual budget for that year.
+The annual budget shall be based upon projected expenditures and anticipated revenue related to organizational activities.

 Section 4.
 Dissolution of Organization: Should the Organization be dissolved all remaining assets shall be donated to a 501(c)(3) organization such as the South Carolina Endowment for the Arts.